loosolab/Datenanalyse-2021/wp3/README.md

 conda activate tobias_snakemake_env
 snakemake --configfile config.yaml --use-conda --cores [NUMBER_OF_CORES] --conda-prefix /tmp --keep-going
 ```
 After running the snakemake pipeline, further analysis is done with the bindetect_results.txt file for each cluster as well as the bindetect_distances file.
+These are found in /output/TFBS/.
 The latter is used to cluster transcription factors into families based on binding motif similarity.
 This is done via the "TFClustering.py" script.
 ```bash
 python TFClustering.py bindetect_distances.txt
 ```